When to visit the vet?

 -

 Can all cats take Digoxin?
-Not all cats are suitable for treatment with Digoxin.
-Older cats or those with kidney problems in particular require special care and monitoring.
+Not all cats are suitable for treatment with digoxin.
+Older cats or those with kidney problems, in particular, require special caution and monitoring.

 -